dazinator/FluentGit/README.md

     .Checkout();
 ```

-### Create a bare clone of a repo and checkout particular files from a partciular branch.
+### Create a bare clone of a remote repo and checkout files from the development branch.

 ``` csharp
 FluentRepo.Clone